pranigopu/learningKubernetes/2_kubernetesArchitecture.md

 A **node** is a machine (physical or virtual) that provides the platform for pods (and thus containers and containerized applications) to run on.
 A **cluster** is a collection of nodes managed by a control plane (discussed further).
 The collection of nodes itself is called a **node pool** and becomes a cluster when combined with a control plane.

 ### ReplicaSet
-A ReplicaSet (RS) is a Kubernetes object that acquires and maintains (by creating or deleting) a specified number of replicas of specific kind of pod within a node or cluster.
-It is used to guarantee the availability of a specified number of identical pods.
+A ReplicaSet (RS) is a Kubernetes object that acquires and maintains (by creating or deleting) a specified number of replicas of specific container(s) within a node or cluster.
+It is used to guarantee the availability of a specified number of identical containers (hence, identical instances of the application(s) running on the containers).

+The purpose of a ReplicaSet is to maintain a stable set of running replicas of a container (i.e. running instances of an application) at any given time. _Note that each replica of a container is also a container itself, and like all containers in Kubernetes, each replica is wrapped in a replicated pod_.
+In practice, we provide a container image for the ReplicaSet to replicate; the container is created and replicated by the ReplicaSet according to the way we define the ReplicaSet.

+ReplicaSets do the following:

+- Ensure high availability and reliability of applications (_by creating and maintaining replicas of certain container(s), which serve as backups in case of failure_)
+- Enable seamless scaling (_by creating or deleting replicas as needed_)
+- Load balancing (_by distributing requests appropriately to the replicas_ **_using services that are a part of the ReplicaSet_**)

 ### Policy
 Kubernetes policies are configurations (_i.e. settings or specifications_) that manage runtime behaviors or other configurations.